 |

 The ankle is a critical part of our daily movement.
 What’s in the ankle?
 Three major bones are supported by muscles, tendons, and, importantly, ligaments.
 When these ligaments are overstretched or torn, we call that an ankle sprain.
 But that’s still a wide umbrella term for a range of ankle injuries.
-Ankle sprains can put an athlete on the bench for a few days or in bad cases, keep them out of commission for months.
-That’s why knowing what type of ankle sprain it is matters.
+Ankle sprains can put an athlete on the bench for a few days or, in bad cases, keep them out of commission for months.
+That’s why knowing the type of ankle sprain matters.
 If we don’t know the type of injury, we don’t know how best to treat it.

 What causes an eversion ankle sprain?